chharvey/counterpoint/docs/spec/notation.md

 ```
 The TokenWorth attribute is computed by invoking itself on children elements.

-Other than its functional behavior, attribute grammars are much simpler
+Other than its functional behavior, the attribute grammar is much simpler
-than their context-free counterparts.
+than its context-free counterpart.
 There are no operations or expansions.
-The complexity lies within the values they return, which are further described
+The complexity lies within the values the productions return, which are further described
 in the chapter [Data Types and Values](./data-types.md).

 #### Formal Grammar (AG)